nikomatsakis/rustconf-2021/content/index.md

 I recently heard the best phrase ever to describe this.
 "Rust is the language where you get the hangover first".
 This is perfect on so many levels.

 First, the obvious: that getting used to Rust takes time, but once you're past the hangover, you feel like you have a new pair of wings.
 It's a lot easier to build and maintain ambitious projects.
 And actually, not just ambitious ones.

-Once you've got your groove in Rust, it's really great!
-You can grab packages from cargo, write high-level code with iterators and closures a nifty APIs, and things run super fast!

-I hear a lot of people saying "At first I used Rust to write the powerful project.
+I hear a lot of people saying "At first I just used Rust to write the powerful project.
 But then I had this old script I had written and I needed to modify it.
 It seemed easier to just rewrite it in Rust.
+Then I could use cargo.
 The code is about the same length, but now it runs faster, and I'm not afraid to come back to it and change it later."

 And this is exactly why this metaphor is awesome: it works the other way, too.
 With many other languages, everything feels great at first, but the hangover comes when you try to manage the maintenance.